 Caveat of Low Carb Diet Approaches:

 The premise of each of the low carb diet approaches summarized below is that the lower a diet is in sugar and refined carbs , the more health markers will improve and the more fat loss will occur.
-None of these diet approaches are designed to incur “rapid” fat loss.
+None of these diet approaches are designed to result in “rapid” fat loss.
+Calories-in-calories-out approaches are more designed for rapid weight loss.
+But then again they usually result to rapid gain when you go “off your diet”.

-Rather, I chose to highlight these particular approaches because they reflect the experiences I have had coaching a wide variety of people to success by focusing on the match between individual fitness goals, lifestyle realities and likelihood of long term sustainability.
+I have chosen to highlight low carb approaches because they reflect the experiences I have had coaching a wide variety of people to success by focusing on the match between individual fitness goals, lifestyle realities and likelihood of long term sustainability.

 Studies have shown that doing nothing more than tracking your food intake can increase fat loss by up to 33%.
 This is primarily due to the mindfulness that tracking stimulates, and to the knowledge base you gain by understanding where sugar is hiding in your food choices.